How to retrieve risks detected for a vendor using the UpGuard API

 Add the following script, which will interface with the UpGuard API to return information about monitored vendors for your account:

-First, you import the requests library, which you will use to send a GET request.
+First, you import the library, which you will use to send a GET request.

 Then, you set three variables that will be used in the script.
 Be sure to update your_api_key with the alphanumeric string associated with your account so that the api_key variable can be called to authorize your request.
 Update vendor_domain with the domain of the vendor whose risks you wish to retrieve.